Dakuider/Eallfedem/Locations/ScarredLands.md

 ## Straflan Ruins

-- wildling settlement
+- orcish settlement
-- city is mostly lawless, but there is a gang of wildlings empowered by zinoplasmic weapons
+- city is mostly lawless, but there is a gang of orcs empowered by zinoplasmic weapons
   - led by **[TODO]**
   - called **[TODO]**
   - they run a gladiator combat ring to enforce their power and kill those that oppose them
-  - when they don't actively have opponents to put in the ring, they capture Orcs from neighboring ruined settlements to force into the ring

 ## Wilderness Dungeons